Darren Hambrick: Regular season

+Playoffs

 Personal life

 Hambrick is the brother of former NFL running back Troy Hambrick and is also related to former Major League Pitcher Mudcat Grant.

-Among a number of criminal incidents, on November 20, 2008 Hambrick was sentenced to 12 months probation after pleading guilty to misdemeanor battery.
+Among a number of criminal incidents, on November 20, 2008, Hambrick was sentenced to 12 months probation after pleading guilty to misdemeanor battery.
 He then violated his probation in May 2010 and in July 2010 had his probation revoked and was sentenced to 30 days in the Pasco County Jail.